-The Board of County Commissioners of the Gounty of 1.
-Charlotte, Florida, finds the existence of certain blighted areas Community Charlotte Harbor boundaries of the within the that the determines area), and the Redevelopment Area rehabilitation, conservation or redevelopment, or a combination thereof, of the area by a redevelopment agency is necessary and in the best interest of the public health, safety, morals, or welfare of the residents and citizens of the County of Charlotte.

-2. This area referred to as Charlotte Harbor Community Redevelopment Area shall be more particularly described in Exhibit A, attached hereto.

-3. The Board of County Commissioners has commissioned a study which has confirmed the findings of blight.

-4. Conditions are present in the area which are detrimental to the sound growth of the County and which substantially impair or arrest the growth within the area and adjacent territory, and present conditions and uses in the area Recording \$ 33.00 Record Verified: SHARON BORELLI, D.C.
+- The Board of County Commissioners of the Gounty of 1.
+Charlotte, Florida, finds the existence of certain blighted areas Community Charlotte Harbor boundaries of the within the that determines area), and the Redevelopment Area rehabilitation, conservation or redevelopment, or a combination thereof, of the area by a redevelopment agency is necessary and in the best interest of the public health, safety, morals, or welfare of the residents and citizens of the County of Charlotte. - 2.
+This area referred to as Charlotte Harbor Community Redevelopment Area shall be more particularly described in Exhibit A, attached hereto. - 3.
+The Board of County Commissioners has commissioned a study which has confirmed the findings of blight. - 4.
+Conditions are present in the area which are detrimental to the sound growth of the County and which substantially impair or arrest the growth within the area and adjacent territory, and present conditions and uses in the area which are detrimental to the public health, safety, morals and public welfare.

-75 MINUTES

-which are detrimental to the public health, safety, morals and public welfare.

-5. There is a predominance of inadequate or defective street layout within the area.

-6. There is faulty and inadequate lot layout in relation of size, adequacy, accessibility, or usefulness within the area.

-7. There are unsafe and unsanitary conditions within the area.

-8. There is deterioration of site and other improvements within the area.

-9. There exists public transportation facilities incapable of handling the volume of traffic flow into or through the area, either at present or following proposed construction within the area

-10. Action must be taken immediately to prevent further blight and deterioration and to protect and enhance public expenditures previously made by the County in the area.

-11. All prerequisites having been accomplished, it is now appropriate and necessary in order to proceed further that a redevelopment plan be prepared for the area.
+- 5. There is a predominance of inadequate or defective street layout within the area. - 6.
+There is faulty and inadequate lot layout in relation of size, adequacy, accessibility, or usefulness within the area. - 7.
+There are unsafe and unsanitary conditions within the area. - 8.
+There is deterioration of site and other improvements within the area. - g.
+There exists public transportation facilities incapable of handling the volume of traffic flow into or through the area, either at present or following proposed construction within the area - Action must be taken immediately to prevent further blight and deterioration and to protect and enhance public expenditures previously made by the County in the area. - 11.
+All prerequisites having been accomplished, it is now appropriate and necessary in order to proceed further that a redevelopment plan be prepared for the area.